simonborer/weather-rapid-prototype/README.md

 # Geolocation Weather Prototype

 This is a rapid prototype of a geolocation-based weather service application for evaluation purposes.
 It is built to externally supplied specifications and requirements.
+Not all requirements have been met, including consuming XML and converting to JSON, and robust error handling.
+Other best practices, including full test coverage, browser compatability and accessibility auditing, should also be implemented as pre-release steps.
 See `requirements.md` for details.

 ## Available Scripts